jdkelly951/trifecta/docs/README.md

   It lints every multiple-choice JSON file, enforces that answers match available choices, and sanity-checks PBQ definitions.

 ## Deploying to GitHub Pages
-1. Push the entire `cert-study-suite` folder to a GitHub repository (e.g., `username/cert-study-suite`).
+1. Push the entire `trifecta-study-suite` folder to a GitHub repository (e.g., `username/trifecta-study-suite`).
 2. In repository settings → Pages, select the `main` branch and `/ (root)` folder.
-3. Wait for the deployment to finish; your app will be live at `https://username.github.io/cert-study-suite/`.
+3. Wait for the deployment to finish; your app will be live at `https://username.github.io/trifecta-study-suite/`.
 4. The app behaves like a standard website; the latest assets are always fetched online.

 ## Browser Support